-Combined data for Physicians and Surgeons and Allied Health Care cases is presented first, followed by the specific data for Physicians and Surgeons cases and the separate data for Allied Health Care cases.
-Because many of the data markers involve comparison of relatively few cases, the combined Physicians and Surgeons and Allied Health Care data provides a stronger basis for comparison.
-Nevertheless, because of the relative small sample size, reference should be made to the applicable underlying data contained in the appendices and identified in the charts in determining the significance, if any, of the specific statistical comparisons.
+This report presents data in multiple ways.
+Tables and charts are presented first for combined P&S and AH cases, followed by the data for P&S cases only and AH cases only, enabling review of data for each category separately.
+Because many of the data markers involve comparison of relatively few cases, the combined data provides a stronger basis for comparison.
+Reference should be made to the applicable underlying data contained in the appendices and identified in the charts in determining the significance, if any, of the specific statistical comparisons.